exonum/exonum-doc/src/get-started/design-overview.md

 ### Smart Contracting

-Endpoints defined by services fulfill the same role as smart contracts in other blockchain platforms.
+Interfaces defined by services fulfill the same role as smart contracts in other blockchain platforms.
 They define business logic of the blockchain, allow to retrieve data from the blockchain, and can be reused across different projects.
 Partial analogies for this execution model are